m-markovic/IoT-Stream-Inspector/docs/code.md

 If any new triples are added by the SPARQL update queries, these will make up the new state.

-When your C-SPARQL query emits its first window of results, there will be no previous state.
+When your C-SPARQL query yields its first set of results, there will be no previous state.
 This is called a "coldstart" and the associated set of SPARQL update queries will be executed.
 If no new triples are added to the graph,